-- Colecalciferol works by helping the body absorb more calcium from your diet, for strong bones.
+Colecalciferol works by helping your body absorb more calcium from your diet.

-- Vitamin D is produced naturally in the body, when your skin is exposed to sunlight.
+If you are not getting enough vitamin D, your doctor may prescribe colecalciferol.
+Vitamin D is produced naturally in your body when your skin is exposed to sunlight.
 Most people get enough vitamin D this way.
 A small amount of vitamin D comes from foods such as oily fish (salmon, mackerel, tuna), eggs, margarine and some milk.

-- The usual dose of colecalciferol is 1 tablet ONCE A MONTH.
+- The usual dose of colecalciferol is 1 capsule once a month.

 How to take colecalciferol

 - If you have been advised to take colecalciferol once a month, choose a date that is easy for you to remember and mark it on the calendar.
 For example, the 1st day of each month or the last day of each month.

 - Colecalciferol can be taken with or without food.

 - If you forget to take your dose, take it as soon as you remember, even if it is a few days later.
 But, if it is nearly the day for your next dose, just take the next dose on the right day.
 Do not double the dose.

 Precautions – before starting colecalciferol

 - Do you have any allergy to peanuts or soya?

 - Do you have problems with your kidneys?

 - Do you have high calcium levels?